hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 end
 ```

 The benefit of having a configuration object over plain Ruby hash is that all the configurations are well defined methods.
-If you misconfigure, the configuration object would have a chance to report error.
+If your user misconfigures, the configuration object would have a chance to report error.
 For example:

 ```
 MyMongoid.configure do |config|